-The impact of this hidden medical condition is huge, and yet it is rarely talked about.
-Suffering in silence is the strategy for the vast majority of working women going through the menopause: muttering ‘is it me or is it hot in here?’ when the hot flushes strike, then apologising for asking for the window to be opened!
+The impact of menopause is huge, and yet it is rarely talked about.
+Suffering in silence is the strategy for the vast majority of working women going through the menopause: muttering ‘is it me or is it hot in here?’ when the hot flushes strike, then apologising for asking for the window to be opened.

 In the past, women ‘of a certain age’ were at home, not working and certainly not having to face important client meetings just as that hot flush strikes.
 Today women, are working much longer, well past the age that the menopause can set in, and that’s not even accounting for the onset of early menopause.

 As is often the case with women’s health issues, menopause is a taboo subject for discussion.
 So most women try to conceal the effects, and carry on regardless despite being severely debilitated by the symptoms.
 Research suggests that many women in the workplace find it extremely difficult to discuss menopausal issues with their line manager or supervisor.

 For many women who are entering the menopause they can feel like a completely different person, making them feel bewildered or upset.
 Anxiety also comes hand-in-hand with the menopause, not necessarily because of the symptoms, but because of the stigma that is attached to menopause and how they can be perceived in the workplace.

 Numerous others feel like they have lost confidence and are more prone to forgetting information, which can be stressful for those in managerial positions who have to be on the ball.
 Older women in the workplace already report feeling ‘invisible’ and ‘looked over’, and menopausal symptoms only adds to these feelings.